Travel Guides

 Tourism in Nepal in September

-September in Nepal is a bit tricky for tourism.
+September in Nepal is tricky for tourism.
 It’s not as crowded as October, the peak season and the transition from monsoon.
 Trekking in September can be uncertain due to the weather.
-Additionally, you might snag good hotel deals at the beginning of the month since it’s not the ideal time for outdoor activities.

 Trekking comes with risks like landslides and flash floods during monsoon season.
-So, while you might get good deals, it’s essential to consider the challenges and safety concerns of traveling in Nepal in September.
+So, while you might get good deals, it’s essential to consider the challenges and safety concerns of travelling to Nepal in September.

 Best Areas to Avoid in September